eguneys/oyobile/README.md

 * add membersOnly to scheudulejsonview masa
 * display membersOnly on casual masa
-* fix translation players tr
+* fix translation Players chat

 * Hand is not aborted on middle end on 101
 ? add rated to schedulejsonview